Looking for AR-15 gun modifications? Check out this guide and learn how to properly accessorize your assault rifle.

 Don't place your vertical grips far back.
 The only purpose for using this gun accessory would be when clearing buildings.
 You can always place your hand on your magazine well.

-Mounting a flashlight to your tactical weapon such as an AR-15 is ideal especially if you’ll use it as a home defense weapon.
-A flashlight enhances the accuracy when shooting in the dark.
+Mounting a flashlight to your tactical weapon such as an AR-15 is ideal, especially if you'll use it as a home defense weapon.
+A flashlight enhances accuracy when shooting in the dark.

 Do mount your flashlight as far forward as possible.
 The further up your light is the less of a shadow you will create.
 The less shadow, the less visible you are when it is on.